Red rock ending view of the Boynton Canyon trail

 Location: Hwy 89a (about 2 miles in from the north end of Oak Creek Canyon drive near Sedona)

-Additional info on the Wilson Canyon trail
+Additional info & pics from the Wilson Canyon trail

 5. Boynton Canyon